artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    appear in your copyright statement.
 Content added here will be rendered similar to a :term:`static page` - that is, you can add HTML to style and structure the content.
 For tips on working with HTML in static pages, see:
    :ref:`styling-static-page`.
-You can also drag the bottom of the text-box down to expand it, if you need more room to work.
+You can also drag down from the right corner of the text-box down to expand it, if you need more room to work.

 .. image:: images/copyright-pop-up-configured.*
    :align: center